jasonmccallister/vscode-dagger/README.md

 ### Prerequisites
 - VS Code 1.101.0 or higher
-- Docker Desktop
+- Docker Desktop or a container runtime installed and running (e.g., [Podman](https://podman.io/), [nerdctl](https://github.com/containerd/nerdctl), or other Docker-like systems)

 ### Installation
 1. Install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=jasonmccallister.vscode-dagger).
 2. Open a workspace folder.
-3. Follow the CLI installation guide if prompted.
+3. Follow the installation guide if prompted.

 ### Quick Start
 1. Open the Dagger panel.